Context Awareness Gate For Retrieval Augmented Generation: Results

 \section{Results}

 To evaluate the capabilities and performance of the Context Awareness Gate (CAG), we applied this architecture to the SQuAD dataset \cite{rajpurkar2016squad} and our proposed benchmark, CRSB.
-We implemented an open-domain question-answering pipeline to assess the outcomes of CAG under two approaches:
+We implemented an open-domain question-answering pipeline to assess the outcomes of CAG under a specified scenario:

-\begin{itemize} \item Setting CRSB as the local dataset while querying from SQuAD \cite{rajpurkar2016squad}.
-The pipeline should identify irrelevant queries to the dataset and refrain from using RAG, instead generating a few-shot response using the LLM input prompt.
+\begin{itemize} \item Setting CRSB as the local database while querying from SQuAD \cite{rajpurkar2016squad}.
+The pipeline should identify irrelevant queries to this local database and refrain from using RAG, instead generating a few-shot response using the LLM input prompt.

-\item Setting CRSB as the local dataset and querying about information within CRSB.
-The pipeline should recognize the need for context retrieval and manage queries to retrieve relevant data according to RAG steps. \end{itemize}